ncphillips/truecoders.io/_coders/toriana-grooms.markdown

   body:
 reviews:
 - teammate: Cody Winton
-  body: Toriana is very intelligent, quickly grasping knew concepts and incorporating
+  body: Toriana is very intelligent, quickly grasping new concepts and incorporating
     them into her workflow.
+She is tenacious in her pursuit of knowledge and exceptional in her work.
 I'd highly recommend Tori for a developer role.
 skills:
 - title: Attendance
   rank: 1.4